mozilla/jetstream/docs/proposal-0007-discrete_metric_execution.md

   * metrics data sources (filtered to experiment dates + existing filters)
     * this seems potentially huge
     * data sources are user-defined (so this may be ill-advised)
-  * if we do both of the above could we potentially cluster on analysis window index (or date) to improve join performance?
+  * if we do both of the above could we potentially cluster on analysis window index (or date) to improve join performance

+**Decision**: We will do the other optimizations first and re-evaluate whether the complexity of additional caching is worthwhile.

 #### Pros / Cons